Tofangchi

-The Tofangchis (تفنگچی) were the musketeer contingent in early modern Iran.
+A tofangchi (تفنگچی) was a musketeer contingent in early modern Iran.
 They were mostly recruited from the Iranian-speaking peasantry.

 History

 Safavid era

-Before the Safavid kingdom was established, guns and cannon were being used in Iran, having been brought there in c.
+Before the establishment of the Safavid Empire, guns and cannon were being used in Iran, having been brought there in c.
 1470.
 In 1514, the Qizilbash forces of the Safavids were defeated at the battle of Chaldiran by the Ottoman Empire, who gained the upper hand through their effective use of firearms.
-Due to that, in 1516, Shah Ismail I ordered his vakil (regent) Mirza Shah Hossein to create the tofangchi (musketeer) contingent, a word which literally meant "rifle-person".
-Shah Ismail I had 50 cannons and 2,000 arquebuses made.
+Therefore, in 1516, Shah Ismail I ordered his vakil (regent) Mirza Shah Hossein to create the tofangchi (musketeer) contingent, a word which literally meant "rifle-person".
+Shah Ismail had 50 cannons and 2,000 arquebuses made.
 With the introduction of the tofangchis, the non-tribal component of the Safavid army was initially minor but eventually became a significant and expanding part.
 In 1517, tofangchis numbered 8,000.
 Over time, their numbers would change; in 1521, they numbered between 15,000–20,000.
 The tofangchis were trained by Portuguese military personnel, who were either officially assigned or deserters.

 The inclusion of Portuguese and Ottoman janissaries defectors further increased the numbers of the tofangchis.
 700 janissaries defected to the Safavids in 1518, followed by another 1500 in 1519.
 Shah Ismail I, like later Safavid shahs, enjoyed showcasing the abilities of his tofangchis.
 Firearms were also widely used under Shah Tahmasp I. Since tofangchis were typically stationed in fortresses with the responsibility of defending them from any attackers, thousands of them occasionally took part in combat or in the defense of fortresses.
 In c.
 1600, the tofangchis were viewed with disdain by the Qizilbash soldiers, despite their extensive military service.
-However, Shah Abbas I highly regarded them.
+However, Abbas the Great regarded them highly.
 The tofangchis from the Mazandaran province were his favourite.
 In 1603, 10,000 tofangchis were among the soldiers under Shah Abbas I during his Balkh campaign.
 During the Ottoman–Safavid War of 1623–1639, the Safavids mostly used tofangchis.
-The tofangchis either numbered around 20,000, 50,000 or 60,000 under Shah Abbas I, and around 40,000–50,000 under Shah Abbas II.
+The tofangchis either numbered around 20,000, 50,000, or 60,000 under Shah Abbas I, and around 40,000–50,000 under Shah Abbas II.